redfish64/nomiccoin/doc/compile-windows.md

 ### Compilation

 Once again, we made a script for you to use.
-Copy the [compile-client.sh](https://github.com/neucoin/neucoin/blob/master/docs/contrib/windows/compile-client.sh) script, change the `DEPENDENCY_PATH`, and run it with bash from the repository `src/` directory (important).
+Copy the [compile-client.sh](https://github.com/nomiccoin/nomiccoin/blob/master/docs/contrib/windows/compile-client.sh) script, change the `DEPENDENCY_PATH`, and run it with bash from the repository `src/` directory (important).

-If you wish to build the Qt client, just pass `neucoin-qt` as script first parameter and be done with it :)
+If you wish to build the Qt client, just pass `nomiccoin-qt` as script first parameter and be done with it :)